How to apply

-To be assured equal consideration for your program of choice, your application must be received by ontariocolleges.ca no later than February 1 for fall start and October 1 for winter start.
+To be assured equal consideration for your program of choice, your application must be received by ontariocolleges.ca no later than February 1 for fall and spring start, and October 1 for winter start.
 After those dates, qualified applicants will be considered on a first-come, first-served basis, provided there are program vacancies.

 Program applications will be accepted until a program is full and a wait-list is established.
 Applicants may accept only one offer of admission at one time.
 Confirmations of acceptance are completed via ontariocolleges.ca who then notifies Durham College of your decision.

 For more detailed application procedures, please visit ontariocolleges.ca

 - Transcripts ordered online from ontariocolleges.ca are considered to be official.

 - An ‘official transcript’ is a record of your grades that has been issued by the school you attended, will have the school stamp and/or seal on it and MUST be sent to ontariocolleges.ca directly from the secondary school (high school).

 - A transcript faxed to ontariocolleges.ca by your secondary school (high school) will be considered “official”.

 - If you attended a college or university in Ontario, you can order your official transcript through the Transcript Request Service available at ontariocolleges.ca.
 If you attended a college or university elsewhere in Canada, you must still ensure that your official post-secondary transcript is sent to ontariocolleges.ca.

 - Any transcript mailed/faxed by the applicant will be considered an “unofficial” transcript.